MrYsLab/s3-extend/docs/rpi_blocks.md

 NOTE: It is recommended that if you wish to access a Raspberry Pi using a remote browser, that you install and use the off-line version of the Scratch 3 OneGPIO editor.
-This is because using the on-line version will most likely result in a security error.
+The reason is, using an on-line version will most likely result in a security error.

 ### Command Blocks